bdchauvette/icw/README.md

 ### Performance

-Performance is not currently a priority for this project.
-In the words of [Johnson & Kernighan (1983)][1983-08 johnson and kernighan], 'the strategy is
-definitely: first make it work, then make it right, and, finally, make it fast.'
+Performance, in terms of operations per second, is not currently a priority for this project.
+In the words of [Johnson & Kernighan (1983)][1983-08 johnson and kernighan], 'the strategy is definitely: first make it work, then make it right, and, finally, make it fast.'

 Moreover, because `icw` is asynchronous at its core, it will never approach the peformance of a bare `for` loop, `Array#forEach`, or any library that